BiswasAnanya/saucedemo-manual-testing/08-reports/test-execution-report.md

 Overall, 13 of the 18 reported defects (72.22%) are classified as Critical or High severity, indicating that a significant majority of the identified defects have a substantial impact on core functionality, checkout processing, data isolation, or other important user workflows.

-See `/05-bug-reports` for the individual bug reports and supporting evidence.
+See [Defect Reports](../05-bug-reports) for the individual bug reports and supporting evidence.

 ## Final Assessment